ijardillier/netclient-elastic/Readme.md

         .Destructure.UsingAttributes()
         .CreateLogger();

-You can now add any attributes from Destructurama as [NotLogged] on your propeties:
+You can now add any attributes from Destructurama as [NotLogged] on your properties:

     [NotLogged]
     public string Password { get; set; }